 Collaborating under the moniker of Dyad Creative with artist Théodora Lecrinier between 2014-2019, this was an artistic partnership exploring performance, administration, collaboration and failure.
-The duo developed performance-led work, interactive commissions, workshops, residencies and artist-led spaces supported by organisations such as, a-n, Norwich Arts Centre, East Street Arts, National Centre for Writing, Kettle’s Yard, Arts Council England.
+The duo developed performance-led work, interactive commissions, workshops, residencies and artist-led spaces supported by organisations including as, a-n, Norwich Arts Centre, East Street Arts, National Centre for Writing, Kettle’s Yard, Arts Council England.

 Between 2020-2021, Hannah was selected for a curatorial residency at Wysing Arts Centre as part of Future Curators Network – a programme supporting the career development of D/deaf and Disabled Curators in partnership with DASH – and now serves as associate advisor to the programme.

-Currently reading: ‘Health Communism’ by Artie Vierkant and Beatrice Adler-Bolton, which you can find by clicking this link here.
+Currently reading: Health Communism’ by Artie Vierkant and Beatrice Adler-Bolton, which you can find by clicking this link here.

 contact [at] hannahwallis [dot] com